 This guide will help you create and configure a Twilio SendGrid account using Microsoft Azure.
 Once your account is ready, you'll be on your way to delivering email at scale.

 To get started with Twilio SendGrid and Azure, visit the Azure Portal home page.
 You will need to sign in or create a Microsoft account if you do not already have one.

 Once logged in, select the Subscriptions icon under the Azure services menu.

-A new page will load, listing your current subscriptions.
-You can add Twilio SendGrid to an existing Subscription or Select +Add to create a new subscription.
-For more information about Subscriptions and billing, see the Azure docs for how to "Create an additional Azure subscription."
+A new page will load, listing your current Azure subscriptions.
+You can add a new Twilio SendGrid service to an existing Azure Subscription or Select +Add to create a new Azure Subscription.
+For more information about Azure Subscriptions and billing, see the Azure docs for how to "Create an additional Azure subscription."

-For this guide, we will create a new Subscription.
+For this guide, we will create a new Azure Subscription.

-If you already have an Azure account set up for billing, you will be taken to a page where you can create a subscription.
+If you already have an Azure account set up for billing, you will be taken to a page where you can create an Azure Subscription.

 A form will load with a Subscription Name field.
 You must add a name — we recommend something that clearly differentiates the subscription.
 All the other fields are already populated and cannot be edited.
 Click Create.

 Once the Subscription is created, you will see it listed on the Subscriptions page.
 If you do not see the Subscription, try refreshing the list.

 If you have multiple Azure Active Directory tenants, be sure you are viewing the tenant your subscription is assigned to.
 You can select Switch directories to view your additional tenants.
 For more on Azure AD, see "Associate or add an Azure subscription to your Azure Active Directory tenant."